Steward's Log — Tag

 This week felt unsettled without being unproductive.
 We moved through weather swings, family disruptions, taxes, greenhouse work, vineyard cleanup, and the strange new energy of music and AI all in the same breath.
 Nothing felt finished, but enough…

-Compost windrow
+Compost structure

 Propagation workflow